CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

 </aside>
 ```

-As seen above, there is an `id` attribute assigned to each element giving us access to each one using JavaScript:
+As seen above, there is an `id` attribute assigned to each element which we can use to access them using JavaScript:

 ```js
 const $progressRange = document.getElementById('js-progress-range');